Fixed income monthly investor update – May 2021

 Some funds invest in securities which are denominated in different currencies.
 Movements in currency exchange rates can affect the return of investments.

 For professional investors only (as defined under the MiFID II Directive) investing for their own account (including management companies (fund of funds) and professional clients investing on behalf of their discretionary clients).
+In Switzerland for professional investors only.
 Not to be distributed to the public.
-In Switzerland, for professional investors only.

 BLOOMBERG® is a trademark and service mark of Bloomberg Finance L.P.
 BARCLAYS® is a trademark and service mark of Barclays Bank Plc, used under license.
 Bloomberg Finance L.P. and its affiliates, including Bloomberg Index Services Limited ("BISL") (collectively, "Bloomberg"), or Bloomberg's licensors own all proprietary rights in the Bloomberg Barclays Indices.